mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

 4. Review the installed extensions in VS Code that are used for this lab.

     a.
-Click on the **Extensions** icon in the left navigation bar in VS Code.
+Click the **Extensions** icon in the left navigation bar in VS Code.

     ![](./images/media/image17.png)

     b.
-Expand the “INSTALLED” extensions section to list the extensions that are currently installed in this environment.
+Expand the **INSTALLED** extensions section to list the extensions that are currently installed in this environment.
 The notable extensions used in this lab are:

     -  Open Liberty Tools
     -  Tools for MicroProfile